How do I take tests in Penn Foster High School classes?

 What will I get when I finish a certificate program?

 When you complete one of the certificate programs from Penn Foster Career School, you will receive a regionally and nationally accredited certificate of completion.
 Penn Foster Career School is regionally accredited for non-degree granting postsecondary programs by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA, 215-662-5603, www.msa-cess.org.
-In addition, Penn Foster Career School is nationally accredited by the Distance Education Accrediting Commission (DEAC), which is recognized by the U.S. Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
+In addition, Penn Foster Career School is nationally accredited by the Distance Education Accrediting Commission (DEAC), listed by the U.S. Department of Education as a recognized accrediting agency and is recognized by the Council for Higher Education Accreditation (CHEA).
 Penn Foster has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).

 How long has Penn Foster been in business?